greenore/visualizeR/README.md

 ```
 install.packages("devtools")
-devtools::install_github(repo="greenore/basleR")
+devtools::install_github(repo="greenore/visualizeR")
 ```

 To get started using `visualizeR` I'm going to write an introduction vignette.
-This is going to be located in `/doc/basleR-basics.html` once `basleR` is installed or run
+This is going to be located in `/doc/visualizeR-basics.html` once `visualizeR` is installed or run

 ```
 vignette('visualizeR-basics')